meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-controller.png](_figures/pcb-controller.png)

-Lines with green indicate a connection between the two points in the board.
+Lines with green indicate a connection between two points in the board.
 Lines in black offsetting the green lines indicate curves cutting the cooper creating the end routes between points in the board.
-Lines in yellow indicate bridges connecting two points from to top side of the board.
-Lines in red indicate components or connectors of the board.
+Lines in yellow indicate bridges connecting two points from to top side of the board via a wire.
+Lines in red, indicate components or connectors of the board.

 The Motors Hub controller is composed of the following elements :

 1. A PCB board
 2. The printed schematic glued on top of the PCB, indicating the location of components and the underlying routes of the PCB.
 3. One ESP32 with 38 pins.
-4. Two twenty pin female headers.
+4. Two twenty pin female headers allowing to remove the ESP32.
-5. One two pin female header.
+5. One two pin female header for connecting the 12v fan.
 6. One four pin female header.
 7. One 2 pin JST male connector for the 5v supply.
 8. One 3 pin JST male and female connector used to connect two temperature sensors via the one wire protocol.